BFarkascode/STM32_ClockDriver/README.md

 For simple “linear” feedback, we feed the rolling value into the function.
 Here, we can see that the brightness change of the LED is not uniform, it seemingly stays at full brightness a lot longer than necessary.

 For “gamma corrected” feedback, we feed in the value found as the “i”-th element of the gamma matrix.
 With this, the previously noticed "long maximum" has been eliminated.
-The correction matrix is stored within the main header file.
+The correction matrix is defined within the main header file.